tauzn-clock/self-balance-robot/README.md

 ## Self Balance Robot

-This repo serves as a record of my attempt to build a self balance robot.
+This repo serves as a record of my attempt to build a self-balancing robot.

 ### Bill of Materials:
 - [Node MCU](https://www.ebay.co.uk/itm/263729724888)